ibm-cloud-docs/apps/faqs.md

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon"), click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg), and select **Resource List**.
 2. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg) for the app that you want to delete, and click **Delete**.

-## How do I stop a Cloud Foundry app in my account?
+## How do I stop a Cloud Foundry app?
 {: #app-stop}
 {: faq}

 If you want to stop a Cloud Foundry app, complete the following steps:

 1. From the Dashboard, click **View resources** within the Resources summary section.
 1. On the Resource list, expand the sections and locate the service instance that you want to stop.
 1. Select the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and then click **Stop**.

-## What are toolchains and how do they relate to my app?
+## What are toolchains?
 {: #toolchains}
 {: faq}

 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 You can create a toolchain from your app.
 The toolchain can support continuous development, deployment, monitoring, and more, and it is associated with your app.
 Each app can be associated with a toolchain.
 A toolchain can be configured so that changes to the toolchain automatically build and deploy the app.
 For more information about toolchains, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).

-## How do I change the domain for my Cloud Foundry apps?
+## How do I change the domain for Cloud Foundry apps?
 {: #cf-domains-faq}
 {: faq}